-- 5. (1) The accounting officer may in terms of section 79 or 106 of the Act sub delegate any supply chain management powers and duties, including those delegated to the accounting officer in terms of this Policy, but any such subdelegation must be consistent with subparagraph (2) of this paragraph and paragraph 4 of this Policy. - (2) The power to make a final award - - (a) above R10 million (VAT included) may not be subdelegated by the accounting officer; - (b) above R2 million (VAT included), but not exceeding R10 million (VAT included), may be subdelegated but only to - - (i) the chief financial officer; - (ii) a general manager as defined in Section 57(1)(a) of the Local Government Municipal Systems Act 32 of 2000 to -
+- 5. (1) The accounting officer may in terms of section 79 or 106 of the Act subdelegate any supply chain management powers and duties, including those delegated to the accounting officer in terms of this Policy, but any such subdelegation must be consistent with subparagraph (2) of this paragraph and paragraph 4 of this Policy. - (2) The power to make a final award - - (a) above R10 million (VAT included) may not be subdelegated by the accounting officer; - (b) above R2 million (VAT included), but not exceeding R10 million (VAT included), may be subdelegated but only to - - (i) the chief financial officer;

-(iii) a bid adjudication committee of which the chief financial officer or a general manager is a member;
+(ii) a General Manager as defined in Section 57(1)(a) of the Local Government Municipal Systems Act 32 of 2000 to -

-(c) not exceeding R2 million (VAT included) may be subdelegated but only
+- (iii) a bid adjudication committee of which the chief financial officer or a General Manager is a member; - (c) not exceeding R2 million (VAT included) may be subdelegated but only

-- (i) the chief financial officer; - (ii) a general manager; or - (iii) a bid adjudication committee. - (3) An official or bid adjudication committee to which the power to make final awards has been sub delegated in accordance with subparagraph (2) must within five days of the end of each month submit to the official referred to in subparagraph (4) a written report containing particulars of each final award made by such official or committee during that month, including- - (a) the amount of the award; - (b) the name of the person to whom the award was made; and - (c) the reason why the award was made to that person. - (4) A written report referred to in subparagraph (3) must be submitted - - (a) to the accounting officer, in the case of an award by - - (i) the chief financial officer; - (ii) a general manager; or - (iii) a bid adjudication committee of which the chief financial officer or a general manager is a member; or - (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by - (i) a manager referred to in subparagraph (2)(c)(iii); or - (ii) a bid adjudication committee of which the chief financial officer or a general manager is not a member. - (5) Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash.
+- (i) the chief financial officer; - (ii) a General Manager; - (iii) a manager directly accountable to the chief financial officer or a General Manager; or - (iv) a bid adjudication committee. - (3) An official or bid adjudication committee to which the power to make final awards has been subdelegated in accordance with subparagraph (2) must within five days of the end of each month submit to the official referred to in subparagraph (4) a written report containing particulars of each final award made by such official or committee during that month, including- - (a) the amount of the award; - (b) the name of the person to whom the award was made; and - (c) the reason why the award was made to that person. - (4) A written report referred to in subparagraph (3) must be submitted - - (a) to the accounting officer, in the case of an award by - (i) the chief financial officer; - (ii) a General Manager; or - (iii) a bid adjudication committee of which the chief financial officer or a General Manager is a member; or - (b) to the chief financial officer or the General Manager responsible for the relevant bid, in the case of an award by - - (i) a manager referred to in subparagraph (2)(c)(iii); or - (ii) a bid adjudication committee of which the chief financial officer or a General Manager is not a member. - (5) Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash.